samyboutouis/personal-website/README.md

-# personal-website
+# Personal Website

+## Introduction
-This is a personal website where I plan to showcase past projects I have completed.
+This is a personal website where I plan to showcase past projects I have completed, experience, and my hobbies.